-Skin glow is all the rage right now, but if you have oily skin, you may be wishing some of that “glow” would just go away.
+Skin glow is all the rage right now, but if you have oily skin, you may be wishing some of that “glow” would just chill.

-Don’t fret, we’re here to tell you all about how to deal with oily skin.
-We’re going to let you know what causes it, the best ingredients for oily skin, the ingredients you should avoid, and which products you should use for the ultimate skin care routine for oily skin.
+Don’t fret– we’re here to tell you all about how to deal with oily skin.
+We will discuss what causes oily skin, the best ingredients for oily skin, the ingredients you should avoid, and which products you should use for the ultimate skin care routine for oily skin.

 Oily skin occurs when your skin produces an excess amount of sebum (an oily, waxy substance produced by your sebaceous glands).
-Sebum is meant to hydrate and protect your skin, but when your body produces too much sebum, this oil gets mixed with dead skin cells and bacteria, which then gets trapped in pores causing breakouts.
+Sebum is meant to moisturize and protect your skin, but when your body produces too much sebum, it can get trapped in your pores along with dead skin cells and bacteria, causing breakouts.

 Here are the most common signs of oily skin:

 - Shiny skin

 Luckily, there are products and ingredients you can use to help balance your skin’s natural oils, keeping your skin healthy and hydrated, without feeling too greasy.

 When shopping for skincare products, it’s very important to pay attention to the main ingredients in a product.
 If you have oily skin, look for products with the following ingredients: